cosmos/sdk-tutorials/academy/3-my-own-chain/run-prod.md

 ### Addition of genesis transactions

-Then the centralized operator puts all the received genesis transactions in their own `/home/checkersuser/config/gentx`.
-Then when they have all or enough of them by weight, they do:
+The centralized operator now puts all the received genesis transactions in their own `/home/checkersuser/config/gentx`.
+When they have all or enough of them by weight, they do:

 ```sh
 $ checkersd collect-gentxs
 ```

-And makes it publicly available for everyone including non-validators.
+They make this publicly available for everyone, including non-validators.

 ### Final distribution to operators

-All operators download this genesis in their servers and scrutinize it for confirmation that it conforms to their expectations.
-And put it in their own `/home/checkersuser/.checkers/config/genesis.json`.
+All operators download this genesis to their servers and scrutinize it for confirmation that it conforms to their expectations.
+They put it in their own `/home/checkersuser/.checkers/config/genesis.json`.

 ## Prepare the network

-Socially, each operator exchange their addresses and ports with each other as they see fit.
+Socially, operators exchange their addresses and ports with each other as they see fit.
 Presumably they do not create two separate networks but a single one eventually.

 They save their choices in `/home/checkersuser/.checkers/config/config.toml`.

 ## Launch the executable

-Here, each operator is free to architect their nodes as sentry, seed or other types as they please.
+Here, each operator is free to architect their nodes as sentry, seed, or other types as they please.

-Around the time that has been agreed on to start the network they all enable the service:
+Around the time that has been agreed on to start the network, they all enable the service:

 ```sh
 $ sudo systemctl daemon-reload